neolit123/JavaFunctors/README.md

 callbacks between different methods, as each method relation may require a separate Interface definition.

-* LICENSE
+### LICENSE

-This source code in this project is released in the public domain without waranty of any kind.
+The source code in this project is released in the public domain without waranty of any kind.
 Providing credit to the authors is recommended but not mandatory.